MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Excel.md

 ### Connecting to an online Excel workbook

-If you want to connect to an Excel document hosted in Sharepoint:
+If you want to connect to an Excel document hosted in Sharepoint, you can do so via the 'Web' connector in Power BI Desktop, Excel, and Dataflows, as well as the 'Excel' connector in Dataflows.
+To get the link to the file:

 * Open the document in Excel Desktop
 * Open the File menu, click the Info tab, and select Copy Path